Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/project-architecture/site-management.md

 ## Execution

-The solution is to implement a multi-site strategy with shared content using XM Cloud.
+The solution is to implement a multi-site strategy with shared content using SitecoreAI.
 This approach allows them to manage multiple regional websites efficiently while ensuring consistency in their brand messaging and content.

 ### Implementation